samarsajad/task/part2_pr_analysis.md

 ---
 # Implementation Approach

-The implementation focuses on stabilizing MetaGPT’s automated text utility tests.
-Previously, the tests depended on the generic OpenAI model alias gpt-3.5-turbo.
-Since OpenAI may update the behavior of this alias over time, token counting and chunk generation results became inconsistent, causing unit tests to fail unexpectedly.
+Stabilizing MetaGPT's automated text utility testing is the main goal of the implementation.
+In the past, the testing relied on the generic OpenAI model known as gpt-3.5-turbo.
+Unit tests unexpectedly failed because token counting and chunk creation results became inconsistent due to OpenAI's potential to adjust this alias's behavior over time.

-To solve this issue, the contributor replaced the floating model alias with the pinned version gpt-3.5-turbo-0613.
-Using a version-specific model ensures deterministic tokenization behavior and stable prompt-length calculations across environments and CI runs.
+The contributor fixed this problem by substituting the pinned version gpt-3.5-turbo-0613 for the floating model alias.
+Deterministic tokenization behavior and consistent prompt-length computations across environments and CI runs are guaranteed by using a version-specific methodology.

 ---